deficollective/defiscan/src/content/protocols/spark.md

 # Dependencies

+## Sky

-Spark has a core dependency in the Sky Protocol, a stage 0 protocol.
+Spark has a critical dependency in the Sky Protocol, a stage 0 protocol.
 This dependency is two levels.
 First, Spark revolves around `USDS`, the Sky USD stablecoin.
 If `USDS` came to fail due to various reasons this would severly impact Spark.
 In addition to that, all criticial permissions in spark are held by the Sky Governance.

+## Circle's CCTP

 In order to bridge funds to other chains, Spark uses Circle's Cross-Chain Transfer Protocol (CCTP) which relies on a set of centralized offchain signers to provide the bridging attestation.
 The offchain signers in the CCTP are not disclosed and we have not found any further specifications on the architecture of the attestation network, emphasizing the centralization risk.

+## Chronicle

 Currently, Chronicle oracles are used in SparkLend with no fallbacks for all asset prices.